airpay/.github/profile/README.md

 ## SDKs and libraries

 Choose the right integration kit for your checkout flow, backend stack, or mobile platform.
-Until official SDK repositories are published here, start with the [Sanctum Developer Portal](https://sanctum.airpay.co.in/) for API references, cURL examples, webhook events, and sandbox setup.
+Until official SDK repositories are published here, start with the [Developer Portal](https://docs.airpay.co.in/) for API references, cURL examples, webhook events, and sandbox setup.

 ### Server-side SDK integration kits